gun safe interior ideas

 You’ve got a variety of options here.
 Do you go with high-density foam or maybe some military-grade metal racks?
 Each has its pros and cons.

-• Cons: It absorbs moisture like a sponge, and let me tell you, moisture and guns go together like oil and water.
+• It absorbs moisture like a sponge, and let me tell you, moisture and guns are a terrible mix!

 Metal Racks